-The motto of AUD Housing is "Making our dorm your home."
+The motto of AUD Housing is "Making your dorm your home."
 The Housing Division does this by ensuring safe, clean, and comfortable housing for students who require on-campus housing.
-The Housing Manager, assisted by two Dormitory Controllers, and eight Student Resident Assistants, manages the Division.
-AUD student housing consists of four residential buildings, two for males and two for females.
-The male and female dormitories are totally segregated.
+The Housing Manager, assisted by two Housing Controllers, and eight Student Resident AUD student housing consists of four residential buildings, two for males and two for females.
+The male and female residence halls are totally segregated.
 On the ground floor of each building there is a fully equipped kitchen, a student lounge, a laundry room, and a TV room.
 AUD has clear guidelines for what constitutes inappropriate behavior in student housing.
 It is the responsibility of students to abide by these rules at all times.

-The Housing Manager oversees security, receives and arranges for maintenance and repairs in the dorms, handles roommate conflicts and general complaints, enforces housing rules and regulations, and offers emotional support to students to ensure a safe, comfortable, and peaceful living and learning environment.
+The Housing Manager oversees security, receives and arranges for maintenance and repairs in the student housing, handles roommate conflicts and general complaints, enforces housing rules and regulations, and offers emotional support to students in order to ensure a safe, comfortable, and peaceful living and learning environment.
 There are a number of important rules and regulations that govern student housing.
 The AUD Housing Kit contains all housing information.

-Resident Assistants work in both the dormitories and the Housing Office.
+Resident Assistants work in both the residence halls and the Housing Office.
 They report directly to the Housing Manager and assist with various duties.
-These include, but are not limited to: receiving maintenance requests, recording complaints, answering questions, making appointments for the Housing Manager, and conducting tours for prospective students and their parents.
-In addition, Resident Assistants report any violations of housing rules, damage to dormitories, maintenance needs and suggestions for improvements in the dorms.
-Resident Assistants, working in close collaboration with the Housing Manager and Student Activities Coordinator, plan and host various dorm activities and programs.
-Any dorm student interested in applying for a Resident Assistant position should contact the Housing Manager.
+These duties include, but are not limited to: receiving maintenance requests, recording complaints, answering questions, making appointments for the Housing Manager, and conducting tours for prospective students and their parents.
+In addition, Resident Assistants report any violations of housing rules, damage to housing, maintenance needs and suggestions for improvements in the dorms.
+Resident Assistants, working in close collaboration with the Housing Manager and Student Activities Coordinator(s), plan and host various housing activities and programs.
+Any housing student interested in applying for a Resident Assistant position should contact the Housing Manager.